Students explore the history of immigration to the United States and current U.S. immigration policy in the Trump era.

 Teaching about Contested International Issues: The Choices Approach

 Our workshops are completely interactive, so be ready to be engaged and inspired!

-Participants will be immersed in the Immigration and the U.S. Policy Debate unit (provided) and will experience one lesson from the forthcoming Choices unit on The Syrian Civil War.
-Participants will receive a copy of the Syrian Civil War unit when it is completed in the summer.
+A sample lesson from the forthcoming Choices unit The Syrian Civil War.
+Participants will receive their own copy of The Syrian Civil War as soon as it is available;

 The workshop is appropriate for middle and high school history, social studies and humanities teachers.